Mount Makiling

 Conservation Efforts

-UPLB leads reforestation initiatives to restore degraded areas of Mount Makiling, planting native species like narra and molave to combat deforestation.
-These efforts aim to maintain the mountain’s lowland dipterocarp forests and montane mossy forests, ensuring habitats for endemic species like the Philippine deer and Luzon hornbill.
+UPLB leads massive reforestation initiatives to restore degraded areas of Mount Makiling, planting native species like narra and molave to combat deforestation.
+These efforts aim to maintain the mountain's lowland dipterocarp forests and montane mossy forests, ensuring safe habitats for endemic species like the Philippine deer and Luzon hornbill.
 Community-driven projects encourage local participation, fostering sustainable land use and reducing human impact on the Makiling Forest Reserve.

-As a living laboratory, Mount Makiling supports extensive ecological research by UPLB scientists.
+As a living laboratory, Mount Makiling actively supports extensive ecological research by UPLB scientists.
 Studies on biodiversity, volcanic ecosystems, and species like Rafflesia manillana inform conservation strategies, making it a hub for wildlife preservation and environmental education.
 The Makiling Biodiversity Information System (MakiBIS) tracks plant and animal populations, aiding in the management of this Philippine forest reserve.

-Ecotourism trails, such as the Mariang Makiling Trail, promote awareness of Mount Makiling’s natural beauty while generating funds for conservation.
+Ecotourism trails, such as the Mariang Makiling Trail, promote awareness of Mount Makiling's natural beauty while generating crucial funds for conservation.
 Controlled access and visitor education minimize ecological damage, positioning it as a top hiking destination near Manila.
-Partnerships with local governments in Los Baños and Calamba City regulate resort-based tourism, ensuring sustainable use of geothermal hot springs and groundwater resources.
+Partnerships with local governments in Los Baños and Calamba City strictly regulate resort-based tourism, ensuring sustainable use of geothermal hot springs and groundwater resources.

 Challenges Facing Mount Makiling

 Proximity to urban centers like Metro Manila and growing populations in Laguna and Batangas drive land conversion for housing and farming.
 This encroaches on the Makiling Forest Reserve, disrupting ecosystems and increasing human-wildlife conflicts with species like the long-tailed macaque.
-Unregulated resort development strains groundwater, with anecdotal evidence suggesting declining water temperatures and supply in Calamba City.
+Unregulated resort development deeply strains groundwater, with anecdotal evidence suggesting declining water temperatures and supply in Calamba City.

 Peak seasons bring heavy foot traffic to hiking trails and resorts, leading to littering, trail erosion, and stress on delicate volcanic ecosystems.
-Overuse of geothermal mud springs threatens their sustainability, a key concern for ecotourism management.
-Surveys show visitors support conservation but resist higher fees, limiting funds for upkeep and wildlife conservation.
+Overuse of geothermal mud springs severely threatens their sustainability, a key concern for ecotourism management.
+Surveys show visitors support conservation but resist higher fees, limiting funds for basic upkeep and wildlife conservation.

 Best Times to Visit Mount Makiling